You are here

 The district is committed to the following financial metrics:

 1. Solvency Ratio*: Maintaining a combined unassigned and assigned general fund balance that is at least 7% of annual revenue (actual or anticipated).
-The current year’s cash reserve levy and before staffing and other spending decisions are finalized.
-The district will take reasonable steps to achieve a total general fund balance at least equal to its unspent authority.
+Prior to setting the current year’s cash reserve levy and before staffing and other spending decisions are finalized, the district will take reasonable steps to achieve a total general fund balance at least equal to its unspent authority.
 This enables the district to cash flow its legal spending limit.

-2. Unspent Authority: Maintaining an unspent authority balance of not less than 7% of that year’s annual expenditures.
+B. Unspent Authority: Maintaining an unspent authority balance of not less than 7% of that year’s annual expenditures.
 The current year’s projected balance will be discussed with the board before staffing and other spending decisions are finalized for the succeeding year.
-The district will measure attainment of these goals as of June 30th, but only after completion of the certified annual report due September 15th of each year.
+The district will measure attainment of these goals as of June 30th, but only after completion of the certified annual report.

 MODIFIED SUPPLEMENTAL AMOUNT